fritzip/procedural-extrusion/README.md

 ProceduralExtrusion
 ===================

-Reimplementation of Tom Kelly and Peter Wonka work
+Reimplementation of Tom Kelly and Peter Wonka work :
+*Interactive Architectural Modeling with Procedural Extrusions*